thinkshout/thinkshout/blog/_posts/2017-06-26-the-2017-thinkshout-interns.md

 <br><br>

 We're thrilled to be able to provide these three talented individuals with an opportunity to continue their education.
+We’ll update you on the cool projects they'll be working on as the summer progresses — keep an eye out!